-Epson P800 Film Output Printer Package w/ AccuRIP - 17in
+Epson P800 Film Output Printer Package w/ AccuRIP SE - 17in

 The new Epson SureColor P800 film output printer is a high-quality economical solution for printing wide format screen printing films.
 Utilizing professional imaging technologies, including Epson’s unique MicroPiezo® AMC® print head along with the latest Epson UltraChrome® HD eight-color pigment ink set, powered by AccuRIP SE software, the SureColor P800 is capable of producing next-generation photographic prints that will inspire us all.